KianJay/Chatting_App/README.md

-# Real Time Chatting With Customising Background
+# Real Time Chatting With Customising Background color
 Duyoung Jang(Kian)</br>
 [Chatting App](https://youthful-hermann-322802.netlify.com) Deployed With Netlify</br>
 Simply, login with your name and room number to join and have a chat with your friends on real-time